KirsApps/odometer/README.md

 # Odometer

-Package which was inspired by the package [Odometer js](https://github.hubspot.com/odometer/).
+The package which was inspired by the package [Odometer js](https://github.hubspot.com/odometer/).

-Examples of counter animation customization made using this package:
+Examples of counter animation customization are made using this package:

 ![Gif](https://github.com/KirsApps/odometer/blob/master/assets/1.gif "Fancy Gif")